vedthombre/DocumentForgery/README.md

 }
 ```

+---

-## Contributing
+## 🤝 Contributing

-Feel free to fork this repository and submit pull requests with enhancements and bug fixes.
+Want to add ML-based forgery classification?
+Or UI integration?
+PRs are welcome.
+Fork this repo, experiment, and raise a pull request with improvements.

+---

+## 📄 License

+This project is licensed under the [MIT License](LICENSE).

+---

+Would you like me to also create a banner image or shields (e.g., `Built with ♥`, `Hackathon Project`, `MIT License`) for your GitHub README?

 ## License
 This project is licensed under the MIT License.